wyattdanger/YAML-Reader/README.md

 # Yaml Reader

 Written for fun one evening as an exercise in Ruby.
+My goal was an easy way to load any YAML file and interact with it using dot notation.

 Perhaps you have a YAML file:

 ```yaml
 ---